-Mallory’s most recent accomplishments include the launching of a new Music Therapy marketing materials program called MMT PayPer, the and Mallory and her team opened the MMT Academy – a music therapy continuing education academy for professional music therapists that is approved by the Certification Board for Music Therapists.
+Mallory’s recent accomplishments include the launching of a new Music Therapy marketing materials program called MMT PayPer, and Mallory and her team opened the MMT Academy – a music therapy continuing education academy for professional music therapists and other healthcare professionals which is approved by the Certification Board for Music Therapists.

 Mallory’s principal instrument is the French horn, but she is also proficient in guitar and voice.
-She enjoys composing music for both children and adults, and has written, recorded and copyrighted an original CD entitled, “Favorite Day.”
+She enjoys leading worship at her church, composing music for both children and adults, and has written, recorded and copyrighted an original CD entitled, “Favorite Day.”
 She has presented at National AMTA conferences, was invited to be a panelist on the Careers in Counseling & Therapy panel at the University of Georgia, and also leads music therapy wellness sessions for the Children’s Healthcare of Atlanta staff retreats.